kmacedovarela/dmn-workshop/advanced-lab-deployment.md

 In this section we will create a simple Java client for our DMN model.

+**IMPORTANT:** If your KIE Server is exposed via https you need to configure the ``javax.net.ssl.trustStore and `javax.net.ssl.trustStorePassword` in the Java client code using the Remote Java API.
+If not, you may get a `rest.NoEndpointFoundException`.
+For more information check [this solution](https://access.redhat.com/solutions/5424601) Red Hat's knowledge base.

 1. Create a new Maven Java JAR project in your favourite IDE (e.g. IntelliJ, Eclipse, Visual Studio Code).

 2. Add the following dependency to your project: